 Before we get to the tips, let's get into the science behind why your house gets hot in the summer.
 Your house might be getting hot because it is letting in heat in ways that you didn’t even realize.
 To keep your house cool and block the heat from getting in your space, you need to upgrade the thermal insulation of your house.
 Thermal insulation keeps your home warm during the winter, as well as blocks heat in the summer.
 Add insulation to slow the transfer of heat to keep your house cooler longer.

-7 Tips to Help You Stay Cool Without AC this Summer:
+7 Tips to Help You Cool Down Without AC This Summer

 Tip #1: Stay Hydrated